sTahaDev/TntRunGame/README.md

 # TntRunGame
-TntRun is maded by Taha Şahin with LibGDX(JAVA)
+TntRun maded by Taha Şahin with LibGDX(JAVA)

+Jar file is in the Executable Jar File